-No, your appearance is required during pre-trial and during your scheduled testimony.
+No, you need to make an appearance during pre-trial and during your scheduled testimony.
 If you fail to show up at pre-trial, your annulment petition will be dismissed.
 Unless your lawyer can present a valid excuse for your non-appearance.

 2. Is there cheap annulment or free annulment?

 There are some private law firms in the Philippines that reduce their rates for indigent clients seeking annulment.
 However, this is still subject to review.

 You can also visit the Public Attorney’s Office, which offers free legal advice and assistance on documentation, preparation of affidavits, pleadings, petitions, and motions for annulment cases.

-Email is now used as a mode of filing, and courts employ video conferencing hearings to make sure there are no further delays in hearing cases.
+Most courts use email as a mode of filing, and courts employ video conferencing hearings to make sure there are no further delays in hearing cases.
 But now that COVID-19 restrictions are easing, you can expect the annulment process to slowly go back to normal.